eclipse-archived/codewind-docs/docs/_documentations/overview.md

 # What is Codewind?

-Developing and building a cloud native, containerized application can be challenging.
+Developing and building a cloud-native, containerized application can be challenging.

-Firstly, you need to create your own application stack for a containerized microservice that also fits your preferred language and project type.
+First, you need to create your own application stack for a containerized microservice that also fits your preferred language and project type.

-Then, if you are a software developer, you need to perform many actions as you develop, build, run, and test your code.
+If you are a software developer, there are many actions you take as you develop, build, run, and test your code.
 You need to build images, assess build status, create containers, open application endpoints, debug, analyze the different logs, assess performance metrics, and rebuild the containers with each code change.

-Or, if you are responsible for defining standards for application and runtime environments, such as framework and software levels, you need to implement and maintain your standards across the whole development team, ensuring consistency and reliability.
+If you are responsible for defining standards for application and runtime environments, such as framework and software levels, you need to implement and maintain your standards across the whole development team, ensuring consistency and reliability.

 Built from the ground up, Codewind, an [open source project](https://github.com/eclipse/codewind), helps you to achieve all of the above by extending your Integrated Development Environment (IDE).
 Container development flow feels like a traditional application flow and [project templates](workingwithtemplates.html) can be used across your development teams.
 Support for rapid iteration of your code is achieved using features including automatic updating of containers with code changes, pre-supplied container-based [project templates](workingwithtemplates.html), and a user interface that exposes metrics, logs, and load testing at the click of a button.
 Your own standardized [project templates](workingwithtemplates.html) can be accessed by your developers using their IDE of choice.